 *Depends on program selected.

 There can be a number of serious health risks related to alcohol addiction or dependency.
-This is why medical support is a critical aspect of safe recovery.
+This is why complete medical support is a critical aspect of safe recovery at our alcohol addiction retreat.

 Private hospital detox